A1essandro/NetCore.Extensions.Enumerable/README.md

 | AvoidingLohReadOnly | 1000000 | 29,595,137.6 ns | 60,157.8997 ns | 56,271.7367 ns |  625.0000 |  312.5000 |         - | 4019064 B |

 ```

+Use `ToAvoidingLohCollection()` or `ToAvoidingLohReadOnlyCollection()` for avoiding allocating large collection in [large object heap](https://docs.microsoft.com/dotnet/standard/garbage-collection/large-object-heap).
+Prefer `ToAvoidingLohReadOnlyCollection()` if you are sure that the result collection should not modify.

 ## Benchmarks